ibxprofiletest/solixir.docs/elixir-ai-platform/privacy-policy.md

 # Privacy Policy

-This Privacy Policy outlines how Elixir AI (hereinafter referred to as "we," "us," or "our") collects, uses, and protects the information you provide when using our AI-powered 3D modeling service.
+This Privacy Policy outlines how Solixir (hereinafter referred to as "we," "us," or "our") collects, uses, and protects the information you provide when using our AI-powered 3D modeling service.
 Please read this policy carefully to understand our practices regarding your personal data.

 #### 1. Information We Collect <a href="#id-1.-information-we-collect" id="id-1.-information-we-collect"></a>